inculi/Sue/README.md

 !vote
 ```

 Telegram uses the slash (/) prefix instead.
 Sue will not respond to you unless you use the proper prefix. **Do not just message her "hi", expecting a miracle**.
 You would be amazed how many people do.
+Discord uses exclamation mark same as iMessage.

 ## How do I run it?